jeffreyzhanghc/Allsto_Doc/README.md

 3. Web3 User onboard：Allsto resolves the on-chain liquidity issues of DAPPs.
 Assisting DAPPs in receiving payments across all blockchains at low cost.

+## Allsto for Onramp company

+Allsto is a leading onramp enterprise chain liquidity service provider, offering liquidity management services to several onramp businesses in the industry.
+We could assist you in rapidly acquiring stablecoin purchasing capabilities across omni chain, enhancing the efficiency of capital turnover by 30 times.

 ## Allsto also provide service for individuals
 Allsto's unique approach to payment services includes features such as:
 1. Unified payment portal: Users can easily set up a QR code or link for a consolidated payment entrance, streamlining the payment process for both payers and recipients.